 How much it comes to be per month?
 Remember you are doing this for the abundance of features but also, and in many cases the switch to VoIP is mainly driven by the costs savings.
 Also in that, you need to be sure to include the type of Long Distance is already included?
 Is it local calling only?
 All of Canada? or perhaps all of Canada AND the USA?

 One of the important things to consider is the system availability record of the VoIP provider.
 System availability, indicates how much time the systems had been down in the past?
 Ideally, the uptime needs to be 99.9% available.
 Most reputable providers are or are supported in the back-end by CLEC (Competitive Local Exchange Carrier) – whom must adhere to strict uptime of service.
 A CLEC is an organization offering local telephone service that is not one of the traditional telephone companies; in Canada, CRTC grants CLEC designations.

 In Customer Care Access is important to understand how you can reach out their support, is there a 1-800 number available?
 Can they be reached via email?
 Or Chat?
 Do they provide sufficient online help access?
 Also in consideration is the web access to your account, can you access it online?
 Steer away offers that claim once in a lifetime payment – usually, those do not support Number Portability, there’s no customer support nor web interface to manage your account and you don’t know for sure if there is any support for 911.
 Lastly is e911 compliance, as described in VoIP and 911 – Emergency Calls there are some important differences that you need to be aware.

+All these can give you a pretty good idea as to what to expect.
 So in summary what you need to consider:

 - High-Speed Internet Connection: The more the merrier & we recommend to try to get your VoIP service and internet from different providers (we know, very Canadian to bundle – but sometimes it pays to unbundle)